More than 80 years of experience in electrode production

 Electrodes, Sensors, and Measurement Cells "Made in Germany"

 Our sensors, electrodes and measuring cells have been manufactured by hand in our own glass-blowing shop for over 80 years.
 We guarantee not only the highest precision but also a long service life.
-If you have any questions about selection, calibration or technical issues, our service team will be happy to help.
+If you have any questions about selection or technical issues, our service team will be happy to help.

 Consult an Expert!

-Sensoren FAQs
+Sensor FAQs

 • What connectors are available for electrodes, sensors, and measuring cells?